XXTEA is an encryption

 ? (decrypt-string *)

-"X Marks the Spot" Note how each layer of encryption nearly doubles the size of the string, due to the overhead of Base36 in representing 32-bit raw data.
-Also observe that the ENCRYPT-STRING function encrypts ASCII strings.
+"X Marks the Spot" Note how each layer of encryption nearly doubles the size of the string, due to the overhead of Base24 in representing 32-bit raw data.
+Also observe that the encrypt-string function encrypts ASCII strings.
 These cannot have embedded nulls, as the data block being encrypted (or decrypted) is zero-padded with 32-bit alignment.
 For extra credit, consider how to represent arbitrary byte vectors (or Unicode strings) in encrypted form.

 Cryptography